 The pork is thinly sliced and then grilled only by using charcoal stoves to get a smoky and aromatic flavor

 Eat like a Hanoian - Sitting on the sidewalks while munching on your tasty Bun Cha

 The final recommendation may seem familiar to you.
-It is the place where the US President Barack Obama had dinner with chef Anthony Bourdain.
+It is the place where President Barack Obama had dinner with chef Anthony Bourdain.
 There is an interesting story about that event.
-Actually, on that day, they ordered 2 servings of Bun Cha, fried seafood rolls and also fresh Hanoi Beer.
+Actually, on that day, they ordered 2 servings of Bun Cha, fried seafood rolls, and also fresh Hanoi Beer.
 These actually became a combo in the official menu, called Obama Combo.
 Well, I bet that combo must have been ordered thousands of times, don’t you think?
 The historic event has given the already-popular Bun Cha Huong Lien worldwide recognition.
-Almost any foreign tourists to Vietnam are so eager to give it a try.
-What about you?
-Looking for other must-try dishes in Vietnam?
+Almost any foreign tourists in Vietnam are so eager to give it a try.
+Will you do next time?